openapi-processor/openapi-processor-spring/docs/gradle.md

 # adding the plugin

-The [openapi-generatr-gradle][generatr-gradle] plugin is activated (like any other gradle plugin) in the `plugins` configuration:
+The [openapi-processor-gradle][oap-gradle] plugin is activated (like any other gradle plugin) in the `plugins` configuration:

         plugins {
             ....
-            // add generatr-gradle plugin
+            // add openapi-processor-gradle plugin
-            id 'com.github.hauner.openapi-generatr' version '<version>'
+            id 'com.github.hauner.openapi-processor' version '<version>'
         }

-# configuring generatr-spring
+# configuring openapi-processor-spring

-The plugin will add an `openapiGeneratr` configuration block that is used to configure the generatrs.
+The plugin will add an `openapiProcessor` configuration block that is used to configure the processors.
-Configuration for a specific generatr is placed inside it using the generatr name as configuration block name.
+Configuration for a specific processor is placed inside it using the processor name as configuration block name.

-        openapiGeneratr {
+        openapiProcessor {

             spring {
-                generatr 'com.github.hauner.openapi:openapi-generatr-spring:<version>'
+                processor 'com.github.hauner.openapi:openapi-processor-spring:<version>'
                 apiPath "$projectDir/src/api/openapi.yaml"
                 targetDir "$projectDir/build/openapi"
                 mapping "$projectDir/openapi-mapping.yaml"